uPortal-Attic/uportal-home/README.md

 To deploy the home build from the base directory described above.
 Then `cd ./angularjs-portal-home` and run `mvn tomcat7:redeploy` (assuming you have auto deploy configured).
 The home will now be deployed to `/web`.

-### Running
+### Running Mock
-To run simply type 'mvn jetty:run` from the root directory.
+To run simply type `mvn jetty:run` from the root directory.
 By default jetty runs on port 8080.

-### Auto deploy setup
+### Deploying to Local Instance
 We added in support to deploy the artifact to tomcat using maven.
 To setup add a server to your .m2/settings.xml for tomcat.
 Example:
 ```xml
 <server>